 2.27.
 "ADS feature of type 2 (ADSF-2)" means an ADS feature which does not include an ADS fallback response requiring a fallback user.”

+Paragraph 5.4.1.1., footnote 3, amend to read:

+“3 See the footnote to paragraph 5.2.4.1. of this Regulation.
+The distinguish numbers of the Contracting Parties to the 1958 Agreement are reproduced in Annex 3 to Consolidated Resolution on the Construction of Vehicles (R.E.3), document ECE/TRANS/WP.29/78/Rev.8, Annex 3 - https://unece.org/transport/vehicle-regulations/wp29/resolutions”

 Paragraph 6.2.5.3.1.5., amend to read:

 “6.2.5.3.1.5.
 In cases where the operation of a retractor depends on an external signal or power source, the design shall ensure that the retractor locks automatically upon failure or interruption of that signal or power source.
 However, this requirement need not be met in the case of a retractor with multiple sensitivities, provided only one sensitivity is dependent on an external signal or power source and the failure of the signal or power source is indicated to the driver by optical and/or acoustical means or whilst an ADSF-2 is active, transmitted as a logic signal to the ADS.”